dut3062796s/go-data/README.md

 ## Overview

 Data is at the core of most applications.
-In many situations we want a simplified CRUD experience—and many ORMs provide this experience for different kinds of databases.
-What matters most is being able to define the domain model without spending valuable time writing and configuring how these domain models are stored and retrieved from a particular variant of datastore.
-Also, there are needs for more trait-specific data management capabilities, in addition to basic CRUD repositories.

-Go Data looks to solve the problem of separating your domain model from the underlying specifics of your choice of database.
-The first and only thing you should worry about when writing a microservice that stores data, is creating and wiring together the contract of your domain, without worrying about coupling the application to a specific persistence layer.
+In a lot of cases we just want simple CRUD access.
+Many ORMs already provide this functionality however it usually ties you to a specific data model (sql) or database system (mysql).
+Go Data looks to provide a pluggable framework for data access, separating access models from storage, allowing a number of underlying storage mechanisms to be used.
+We do this using strongly defined interface in Go with a pluggable architecture.
+We'll look to support a number of data models including CRUD, blob, graph, key-value, sql.

 Go Data takes on the Go Micro approach and will include code generation for CRUD in future.